 This book will be one of the most visited in homes and classrooms.
 As children pore over the images they may begin to look more closely at the natural world around them.

-I would have loved this book as a child!
+I would have loved A Year in the Wild as a child!